dgaydukov/cert-aws/sa/files/sa.md

 Max item size:
 * max size of item is 400 KB (size of both keys+values, cause for each item we store all keys in a row)
 * if you need more space you can have multiple items per key (use sorted key) or compress (GZIP/LZO using `java.util.zip.GZIPInputStream` and store item as binary) or load data into s3 and store s3 link inside item
+DynamoDB vs s3:
+* if you need low-latency and you data size less then 400KB use dynamoDB, cause on average it faster
+* if your data is more then 400KB, or latency is no issue, you can store data in s3

 ###### RedShift
 Database vs Data Warehouse: